 Stroock began with a Platzek: New York University Law graduate M. Warley Platzek opened a practice in New York City in 1876.
 He was joined by Columbia Law grad Moses J. Stroock and fellow NYU-er Paul M. Herzog.
 Much of the firm's early success stemmed from Stroock's connections to New York's political elite.
 A Tammany Hall insider, Stroock was eventually appointed to the state's Supreme Court.
-The firm's second Stroock—Moses' younger brother Sol M. Stroock—came on board in 1907.
+The firm's second Stroock, Moses' younger brother Sol M. Stroock, came on board in 1907.
 By that point Platzek had left, so Stroock & Stroock it was.
 Partner Peter Lavan joined the firm in the 1930s and helped grow the firm’s corporate and financial practices.
 The firm was renamed Stroock & Stroock & Lavan in 1943.

-Three is the Magic Number
+Four is the Magic Number

 180 Maiden Lane